 Foster Care Allowance, Adoption Allowance and Kinship Carers Allowance - do not include any of these allowances the applicant receives in the calculation for disposable income.
-Do not deduct dependant's allowances for capital and income for the foster children.
+Do not deduct dependant’s allowances for capital and income for any of the foster children.

 Applications from children - The resources of any person who owes an obligation of aliment to that child, within the definition given in section 1(1)(c) or (d) of the 1985 Act, must be included, along with the child’s resources in establishing financial eligibility unless it would be unjust or inequitable to do so (see page 3 above).